1d3o/dakarai/README.md

 rails generate ideo_rails:sidekiq
 ```

-This command should copy a yml configuration file to run sidekiq.
+This command should copy a yml configuration file to run sidekiq, a schedule file to manage scheduled jobs
+with sidekiq cron and a sidekiq initializer to manage settings.

 ## Evnt Commands